 Microsoft PowerShell Script Browser

-The recently released Script Browser for Windows PowerShell ISE, now lets you search for over 9000 script samples which are available in the TechNet Script Center – and all this from within the scripting environment itself.
+The recently released Script Browser for Windows PowerShell ISE, now lets you search for over 9000 script samples that are available in the TechNet Script Center – and all this from within the scripting environment itself.

-For those you may not know, the Microsoft TechNet Script Center helps system administrators, scripters and enthusiasts learn how to use Windows PowerShell and reduce time spent performing mundane repetitive tasks using scripts.
+For those you may not know, the Microsoft TechNet Script Center helps system administrators, scripters and enthusiasts learn how to use Windows PowerShell and reduce time spent performing mundane, repetitive tasks using scripts.

-We have already see how we can use readymade scripts from Microsoft Script Center to fix Windows Store apps crashing issues, Remove multiple Windows Store apps using Powershell, etc, earlier.
+We have already seen how we can use readymade scripts from Microsoft Script Center to fix Windows Store apps crashing issues, Remove multiple Windows Store apps using Powershell, etc., earlier.
 The Script Browser, apart from helping you search for script samples, also lets you bookmark script samples as favorites, so that you may download them for later use.
 It also includes a new pilot function called the Script Analyzer.

-If you are a Scripting guy, you definitely want to download this Script Browser for Windows PowerShell ISE.
-Go get it from Microsoft.
+If you are a Scripting guy, you definitely want to download these Script Browsers from Codeplex:

 - Microsoft Script Browser: Download page on scriptbrowser.codeplex.com.

 - Script Browser for Windows PowerShell ISE: Download page on scriptbrowserforise.codeplex.com.

 Read next: PowerShell Module Browser site lets you search for cmdlets & packages.